aarontgrogg/wp-plugin-add-custom-post-type-slugs-to-admin-body-class/readme.txt

 == Changelog ==

+= 1.2 =
+2015-03-13:
+* Slight mod to make this only run in admin pages, and makes sure it is a posts list page

 = 1.0 =
 2012-02-24:
-Well, this is the first version, so... here it is!
+* Well, this is the first version, so... here it is!